mmcvey01/mcveylab-sdmmej/README.md

 - Download repository (you will be prompted for password) `git clone https://gitlab.tufts.edu/rbator01/sdmmej.git`

+Note that you can also download the repository from the web browser if there are problems configuring command line git access.

 - Download and install Miniconda3, the following will work on Mac OS `curl https://repo.anaconda.com/miniconda/Miniconda3-latest-MacOSX-x86_64.sh --output Miniconda3-latest-MacOSX-x86_64.sh`